 We're serious about the vocal arts.

 Since 1978, the Hickory Choral Society has excited, enthused, and entertained its audiences with rich, wonderful, and powerful choral music.
-We believe that our fortieth anniversary season is going to be our best season yet!
+We believe that our forty third anniversary season is going to be our best season yet!

 The Hickory Choral Society builds its foundation around members who come together each Monday night to make the most inspiring choral sound in this area.
 The Society also relies on contributing members, and you, to underwrite its performances that feature premier works by new and exciting choral composers.

-The tradition of choral music continues to thrive in our region with your support of the J. Don Coleman Endowment Fund.
+The tradition of excellence in choral music continues to thrive in our region with your support of the J. Don Coleman Education Fund.
 This fund provides grants which assist local public school music programs.
 In addition, the choral music of HCS is collected in the I.G.
-Hamlin Music Library.
+Hamlin and Paulette Lael Music Library.
 This library lends quality choral music to neighboring schools, colleges, and churches.